Interstate High Speed Rail Progress

 Most passenger trains in that Alpine country only run at 180-230 kmph (112-143 mph).
 Their combined 5 to 20-minute train frequencies, 98% Schedule Reliability, and inexpensive passenger rail pass attract the Highest Ridership Per Passenger Rail Kilometer in Europe.

-This is what high-frequency train departures looks like at a train station in Western Europe; (c) LN/UNSPLASH
+This is what high-frequency train departures looks like at a Western Europe train station; (c) LN/UNSPLASH

 France, Germany, Italy, Spain, Belgium, and the Netherlands typically operate HSR at 89-95% schedule reliability, which clobbers Air Travel’s schedule reliability.

 There’s also a safety advantage.
 Since April 2025, TGV has transported over 2 billion passengers on LGV without a single passenger death in commercial operation.
-TGV has only had a few accidents on slower legacy rail that has remaining level railroad crossings.
+TGV has only experienced a few accidents on slower legacy rail that has level railroad crossings remaining.

 Benefits Over Costs Suggest Higher TGV M Speeds To Come

 Standard LGV will constrain TGV M to 300 kmph (186 mph) Top Speed.
-TGV M is certified to commercially operate up to 400 kmph (249 mph) on Next-gen LGV, TGV management planned initial commercial operation 10% slower at 360 kmph (224 mph) on Next-gen LGV at similar energy and maintenance costs but currently, France has more important considerations than more Trip Time Savings.
+TGV M is certified to commercially operate up to 400 kmph (249 mph) on Next-gen LGV.
+Initially, TGV management planned commercial operation 10% slower at 360 kmph (224 mph) on Next-gen LGV to hold the line on energy and maintenance costs.

 As the leader of the Paris Climate Agreement since 2016, France has replaced nearly all coal-fueled power plants with nuclear, hydroelectric, natural gas, geothermal, wind & solar energy.
 While the Russia-Ukraine War limits natural gas supplies to Europe, France is builds wind, solar, and geothermal energy projects faster.
-It is also upgrading old nuclear reactors.
+It is also upgrading old nuclear power plants to next-gen standards.

 When France completes its Smart Electric Grid by 2035, it will ban the sale of new gasoline & diesel automobiles.

 Consistent with its environmental leadership, France wants to demonstrate faster progress to Net Zero via lower smog & GHG emissions coupled with higher energy efficiency on passenger trains.
-Thus, TGV M’s planned introduction for commercial operation was revised down to 320 kmph (199 mph) on Next-gen LGV.
+Thus, TGV M’s planned introduction for commercial operation on Next-gen LGV was revised down to 320 kmph (199 mph).

 A French-Italian rail tunnel under the Alps opens in 2032, which will attract more Italian high-speed trains on LGV.
 Over 2027-33, Nextgen LGVs are opening from Bordeaux to Toulouse, and from Paris through Dijon to the Swiss border.
 A standard LGV or Next-gen LGV will open in Southeast France for more high-speed trains with Spain.
 Germany is upgrading HSR routes from Mannheim, Frankfurt, and Stuttgart to meet Next-gen LGV at two borders with France.